AdesisNetlife/croak/README.md

 - Support for extending/overriding Grunt configuration
 - Features c
 - Support for multiple Gruntfile in the same project?
+- Grunt croak task to configure it from local Gruntfile

 ## Authors